Iconic and historic, fashionable and exciting; London is a city with something to offer for everyone.

 Opened in 1927 by King George V, The May Fair is the quintessential choice for classic London glamour.
 But that’s not to say that it’s old-fashioned.
 Beloved by celebrities, this elegant hotel has real star quality, including a seriously chic spa, and a large private cinema.
 It’s also the official home of London Fashion Week.

-Close to theatreland and Somerset House, the ME London is perhaps the most striking place to stay in the West End.
-Designed by renowned architects Foster and Partners, the hotel is filled with cutting-edge design, from its lobby to its roof – where you’ll find one of the city’s coolest nightspots; the Radio Rooftop Bar.
+Feel an unparalleled connection to London!
+Close to London Bridge and the Borough Market, the Shangri-La Hotel is perhaps the most striking place to stay in Greater London.
+Stay in one of the world’s most iconic buildings, the hotel is filled with cutting-edge design, from its lobby to its roof – where you’ll find one of the city’s coolest nightspots; the infinity-edge Sky Pool offers an exclusive oasis.

-Just by Green Park, The Athenaeum is an independent hotel in an area filled with history.
+Independent, award-winning and one of a kind, The Athenaeum Hotel retains its crown as London’s foremost family-run five-star hotel.
+An original Art Deco building located in the heart of Mayfair opposite Green Park, The Athenaeum is the ideal base for your city stay, is an independent hotel in an area filled with history.
 It has a restaurant run by the Michelin-starred chefs, the Galvin Brothers, a chic spa and a unique vertical garden.

 Found in elegant Knightsbridge, close to the world-famous Harrods department store, Bulgari Hotel London is truly one of the most stylish boutique hotels in London.
 The carefully chosen décor offers all the stylish touches you’d expect from the Bulgari brand.
 Other seriously luxurious features include a private cinema and a spa with an impressive swimming pool.